grycap/oscar-landing/content/english/blog/post-guide-to-use-dcnios.md

 - The data ingestion in OSCAR can be changed at any time.
 - In this case, Nifi is deployed in the cluster node to keep the persistence.

-More technical information is visit our respository [dcnios](https://github.com/grycap/dcnios).
+For more technical information, visit our repository [dcnios](https://github.com/grycap/dcnios).

 [OSCAR](https://grycap.github.io/oscar/) and [IM](http://www.grycap.upv.es/im) are developed by the [GRyCAP](https://www.grycap.upv.es/) research group at the [Universitat Politècnica de València](https://www.upv.es/).